PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 <br>
 <h2>Components</h2>
 <p>
-The very first concept to understanding react, is knowing about components.
-What makes any library/framework worth using is following the conventions to have DRY, maintainable code that boost your productivity.
-With React, parts of the UI (user interface) will be split into components to isolate how we will handle the data, structure and functionality around that part.
+The very first concept to understand react is getting familiar with components.
+What makes any library/framework worth using is following it's conventions to have DRY, maintainable code that will boost your productivity while developing your app.
+With React, parts of the UI (user interface) will be split into their own components to isolate how it handles data and functionality.
 </p>
 <p> For example, the app we are going to be building will focus on content around parks, trails and reviews.
 At minimum, each one of those will have it's own component.
 They will have their own set of data, functionality and design.
 As we continue to develop, and as those components start getting more complex, it is very likely some parts inside those components will need to be split into new components.
 For example, with reviews we are going to want to display reviews and be able to submit a review with a form.
 Those are going to be two separate components.
 </p>